 It’s truly hard to believe this stunning, massive Hindu temple is located just 45 minutes outside of Philadelphia in Robbinsville, New Jersey, and not in India!

-The mandir which was designed according to ancient Vedas (Hindu scriptures) is 68,000 cubic feet of hand carved Italian carrara marble which was flown from Europe to Rajasthan, India for carving.
+The mandir which was designed according to ancient Vedas (Hindu scriptures) is 68,000 cubic feet of hand-carved Italian Carrara marble which was flown from Europe to Rajasthan, India for carving.
 The finished pieces were then assembled and packaged by engineers who sequentially numbered the many pieces, then shipped them to New Jersey.
-The intricate carved details include peacocks, elephants, and celebrated Hindu deities.
+The intricately carved details include peacocks, elephants, and celebrated Hindu deities.

 The mandir was constructed solely by volunteers and took 4.7 million hours to complete.
 Unbelievable!

 Every single detail of this wonder is just breathtaking!
 I found myself gasping at every turn, staring in pure amazement.